lokulin/toy-robot-java/README.md

 Toy Robot is a minimalistic toy robot Java 1.8 WIP almost conforming to the specifications from the [problem description](PROBLEM.md).

-Test and build using a recent version of maven.
+Test and build using a recent version of gradle.

 Testing
 -------

-`mvn test`
+`gradle test`

 Building
 --------

 ```
-mvn package
+gradle build
 ```

 Running